jurek-a/aai2025-refs/README.md

 Note - use at your own risk, this page is a list of references mentioned in the course and is NOT an academic material, comments may include my private sentiments, puns or jokes.

 See the library managed reading lists as primary source of course material, of course.
 This readme contains just my notes, for private use and to find quickly author's PDFs and github reops and NOT following the referencing guidelines.
-In this summary I simply go one level deeper thant the published references in the reading list, verify links and code as of today.
+In this summary I simply go one level deeper than in the course's published reading lists references, and I have alos verified the links and code as I had to access them myself.

 ## M01-SLM : Statistical Learning Methods - W02 - 13 OCT 2025